CarterPerez-dev/Cybersecurity-Projects/README.md

-# 22 Cybersecurity Projects & 10 Certification Roadmaps by roles🧙‍♂️
+# 22 Cybersecurity Projects & 10 Certification Roadmaps by role🧙‍♂️
 ## 2 of these projects I've fully built for you, with full source code and documentation so you can clone, learn, and customize!*
----
 #### View complete projects: [projects/](./projects/)
 #### As time goes on I will fully build each and everyone of these projects so all 22 are available with full source code and documentation.
 ---